 The logo has three levels, each highlighting the brand’s identity and heritage.

-At the top is a red letter, “B,” pierced with a spear, flanked by symmetrical lines.
+At the top is a red letter “B” pierced by a spear, flanked by symmetrical lines.
 The “B” stands for the brand’s name, and the spear represents the Yeomen Warders, known as Beefeaters, who guard the Tower of London.
 The spear is part of their traditional uniform.

-The brand name, “Beefeater,” is in the middle, shaped like an arch.
+The brand name “Beefeater” is centered, shaped like an arch.
 The designers used two shades of red to make the name stand out and give it a bold look.
-At the bottom is the word “LONDON” in black, emphasizing the brand’s strong ties to the city’s heritage and history.
+At the bottom, the word “LONDON” in black emphasizes the brand’s strong ties to the city’s heritage and history.

 What is the font of the Beefeater logo?

-The font of the Beefeater logo is unique and customized.
-The word “BEEFEATER” is arched, which changes the proportions of the letters in length and width.
+The Beefeater logo’s font is unique and customized.
+The word “BEEFEATER” is arched, which changes the letters’ proportions in length and width.
 This design uses a bold font with short triangular serifs, making the brand name stand out.

-The word “LONDON” is written in a standard sans serif typeface.
+The word “LONDON” is written in a standard sans-serif typeface.
 This typeface resembles Miller Type Foundry’s Uniform Bold, GT&CANARY’s Mirai Bold, or Wiescher-Design’s Dylan XBold.
-The sans serif style for “LONDON” is simple and contrasts well with the more complex design of the brand name.
+The sans-serif style for “LONDON” is simple and contrasts well with the brand name’s more complex design.